bhav09/Color_Blindness_Toolkit/README.md

 mnist.h5 : Deep Learning model trained on MNIST dataset to identitfy digits.
 Version: Tensorflow 2.2.0

+predicting_number.py : For predicting the number being displayed in the Ishihara Chart

+Contrast.py : To add contrast to image

+Cluster.py : To cluster and get a wider view of the picture.

 -------------------------------------------------------------------------------------------------------

 ### Examples of Ishihara chart: